WLUC-TV: History

-On April 28, 1956, Channel 6 signed in as WDMJ-TV, the Upper Peninsula's first television station.
+Channel 6 signed on April 28, 1956, as WDMJ-TV, the Upper Peninsula's first television station.
 The station carried programming from all three networks offered at that time, but was a primary CBS affiliate.
-WDMJ was owned by the Daily Mining Journal along with WDMJ radio (1320 AM).
+WDMJ-TV was owned by the Daily Mining Journal along with WDMJ radio (1320 AM).
 Its studios were on the top floor of the Mining Journal building on Washington Street in Downtown Marquette.
 The station quickly outgrew its facilities.
 In 1959, the station moved into its current studios in Negaunee Township.
 In 1964, it was sold to Post Corporation, owners of WLUK-TV in Green Bay, Wisconsin, who changed the calls to WLUC-TV to match its moniker at the time "Lucky 6".
 WLUC first aired network programs in color in 1963, and with the purchase of color video tape equipment, it began broadcasting all locally produced programs in color in 1969.
 The station moved its transmitter to southeast of Republic in 1980 and dismantled the original one near its current studios in Negaunee.

-WLUC has been affected several times by television shakeups in Green Bay, since rival station WJMN-TV (channel 3) in Escanaba is a semi-satellite of Green Bay-based WFRV-TV.
+WLUC has been affected several times by television shakeups in Green Bay, since rival station WJMN-TV (channel 3) in Escanaba was formerly a semi-satellite of Green Bay-based WFRV-TV.
 For example, it dropped NBC programming in 1969 when WJMN signed on.
 In 1983, when WJMN-TV (along with parent station WFRV-TV) switched from NBC to ABC, WLUC took a secondary NBC affiliation.
 When CBS bought WFRV in 1992 and switched it from ABC, WLUC became a primary ABC station with secondary NBC affiliation.
 It became solely NBC in 1995 when WLUK and WGBA-TV exchanged affiliations.
 As a result, it is one of the few stations in the country to have been with all of the big three networks.
 WLUC also carried some Fox programs in the early 1990s before WLUK switched to the network.

 In late 2005 following Raycom's purchase of the Liberty Corporation, the company announced WLUC would be sold along with fellow NBC station WPBN-TV and full-time satellite WTOM-TV serving the Northern Lower and Eastern Upper Peninsula.
 The sale was necessary to help meet Federal Communications Commission (FCC) restrictions on station ownership.
 On March 27, 2006, Raycom sold 12 of its stations (including WLUC) to Barrington Broadcasting.
 The FCC approved the deal in June 2006 and the purchase closed August 11.
 WLUC joined WPBN/WTOM, Saginaw's WEYI-TV, and Toledo's WNWO-TV as part of Barrington's family of stations in and around Michigan.